deviceTRUST/Configurations/MultiHop/2-UnmanagedHops/README.md

 - Uses the "Property" setting in the "Settings" menu to evaluate the "Name" property of the "Remote" client.

 <img src="../../_assets/images/multi-hop/1-ManagedHops/02_EvaluateRemoteProperties.png" alt="Evaluate Remote Properties" title="Evaluate Remote Properties" width="600">

+The configuration will automatically be applied to the first deviceTRUST Client Extension found in the chain.
+No further configuration is required.